Enjoy a unique dining experience at these themed restaurants and cafes in Hong Kong

 While Hong Kong is brimming with Michelin-starred restaurants and fine dining options, sometimes everyone looks for a talking point with their amuse-bouches.
 Hongkongers are undoubtedly serious foodies but are game for anything that feels like a novelty.
 Particularly when these cafes and restaurants are inspired by their favourite TV shows, books and movie stars.
 We’ve rounded up the coolest themed cafes and restaurants in Hong Kong with kooky culinary concepts and oddball decor.

-Our list of quirky eateries will delight music fans, animal lovers, and garlic fans.
+Our list of quirky eateries will delight Korean food fans, retro lovers, and camping fans.
 Save this list of the coolest themed restaurants and cafes in Hong Kong for your next meal.

 The best themed restaurants and cafes in Hong Kong